 I’ll try to read books when I’m bored instead of scrolling through my newsfeed.

-So – what do you think?
-Has constant access to the Internet on your phone enhanced or diminished your own travel experiences?
+So, what do you think?
+Has constant access to the Internet on your phone enhanced or diminished your own travel experience?
+Let us know in the comments!

 Header photo credit: Chelsea MacCarthy.